star-scope/Starscope/ReadMe.md

 ### SUMMARY
 I am a Software Designer with a background in UI, Motion Graphics, Graphic Design, 3D, and Front-End Development.
-I like building cool products, and generating value.